 The custom spread to Europe and the countries of the British Empire and Commonwealth within three years.
 In the UK Major George Howson fostered the cause with the support of General Haig,

 with poppies being worn for the first time at the 1921 anniversary ceremony.

 At first real poppies were worn.
 These poppies bloomed across some of the worst battlefields of Flanders in World War I; their brilliant red colour became a symbol for the blood spilled

 The Red Poppy is also the symbol or the Royal British Legion.
 The Legion is the national custodian of Remembrance, safeguarding the memory of those who fought and died in conflict.

-This year, "Remembrance Sunday" and "Armistice Day" fall on the same day and are of particular significance as the "silence" observed at the 11th hour occurs exactly
+In 2018, "Remembrance Sunday" and "Armistice Day" fell on the same day and were of particular significance as the "silence" observed at the 11th hour occurred exactly

 100 years to the minute after the moment of 'Armistice' when the guns fell silent signifying the end of the hostilities of WW1.

-Additionally, registration is now open to take part in this year's parade, and you can register by completing the form on the following link: Register Here
+Registration is now open to take part in the 2019 parade, and you can register by completing the form on the following link: